DLavigneGH/dlavigne.github.io/wadtrackerlight/README.md

 ## Issues

-Sometimes the Randomize button doesn't work, just relaunch the App.
+Sometimes launching doesn't work; you will get an error popup about certificate.
+Just relaunch the App.

 ## Changelog